Purpose of Central Bedfordshire’s JSNA executive summary

 There are a number of common themes which have emerged from the JSNA:

-- The need to increase healthy life expectancy and promote independence by ‘mainstreaming prevention’.
-This is important to both local residents and to the local health and care system that will need to fund the consequences if healthy life expectancy does not improve.
+- The need to increase healthy life expectancy and promote independence by increasingly ‘mainstreaming prevention’.
+This is important to both local residents and to the local health and care system that will need to meet rising demand if healthy life expectancy does not improve.

-- The need to reduce inequalities in health which can start from birth – so giving every child the best start in life is essential, as is minimising the impact of welfare reform.
+- The need to reduce inequalities and disadvantage which can start from birth – so giving every child the best start in life is essential.

 - The need to be ambitious – whilst outcomes in Central Bedfordshire appear better than average – they should be as it is a relatively affluent area – so we should aim to be among the best.